Install packages

 You can also install packages with your package manager by downloading a package yourself (e.g., from a project’s web site).

-Let’s install a more current version of Pandoc than what’s in Ubuntu’s repositories.
+Let’s install a more current version of Pandoc than what’s in Debian’s repositories.

 In your Linux system, open your web browser (Firefox is installed by